Skip to content Skip to footer navigation

 Leftover packaging from one HelloFresh meal we cooked.

-• Some people also commented that the amount of packaging (each pre-measured ingredient comes in its own bag or container) was a deterrent.
+• The amount of packaging (each pre-measured ingredient comes in its own bag or container) can be a deterrent.

 Prepared meal delivery services – a user guide